-- (a) 2 sets of portable stumps with base and bails is recommended. - (b) Minimum 1 set required for bowler's end. - (c) Measuring tape or premeasured length of rope for boundary length set up.

-- (d) Boundary markers. - (e) Chalk or tape to mark the crease.
+- (a) 2 sets of stumps with bails are required. - (b) If bowlers are bowling from one end the Association may select to use stumps with a base at the bowler's end.
+Bails must be used. - (c) Measuring tape or premeasured length of rope for boundary length set up. - (d) Boundary markers. - (e) Chalk or tape to mark the crease (if required).